HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 OOB exfiltration requires the server to make outbound HTTP connections to our server.
 But what if the firewall blocks all outbound traffic?
 In that case, data cannot leave the network through HTTP requests.
 However, there is another channel we can use: **error messages**.

 Many applications return error details when something goes wrong during XML parsing.
 If we can force the parser to include file contents inside an error message, we can read the data without any outbound connection.
-The trick is to make the parser try to access a non-existent file path that contains the stolen data — the error message will include the full path, revealing the file contents.
+The trick is to make the parser try to access a non-existent file path that contains the stolen data.
+When the parser fails to open `file:///nonexistent/<contents of /etc/passwd>`, it generates an error message that includes the full path it tried to resolve — and that path contains the file contents we want.

 For example, if the application returns error messages like these: